coff33ninja/AI-discord/README.md

 ```
 User: !ai What's 2+2?
-Akino: Ugh, seriously?
+Bot: Ugh, seriously?
 It's 4, you baka!
 Don't ask me such obvious questions!

 User: !ai Do you remember what I just asked?
-Akino: Of course I remember, idiot!
+Bot: Of course I remember, idiot!
 You asked about 2+2 and I told you it was 4!
      It's not like I pay attention to everything you say or anything...

-User: @Akino hello
+User: @BotName hello
-Akino: W-what?!
+Bot: W-what?!
 Don't just mention me randomly, idiot!

 User: !remind in 30 minutes to check the oven
-Akino: Ugh, fine!
+Bot: Ugh, fine!
 I'll remind you about 'check the oven' at 3:30 PM on November 13.
      Don't blame me if you forget anyway, baka!
 (Reminder ID: 1)

 User: !memory 10
-Akino: Fine!
+Bot: Fine!
 Your memory is now set to 10 messages.
 It's not like I wanted to
      remember more of our conversations or anything, baka!

 User: !stats
-Akino: 📊 Your Chat Statistics:
+Bot: 📊 Your Chat Statistics:
      **Total Conversations:** 47
      **Days Active:** 3
      **Average per Day:** 15.7
      **Most Used Commands:**
      • ai: 23 times
      • joke: 8 times
      • weather: 5 times

 User: !subscribe daily_fact
-Akino: ✅ Fine!
+Bot: ✅ Fine!
 You're now subscribed to daily facts.
 Don't expect me to be excited about it!
 ```

 ## 🔑 API Keys Setup